kubernetes/community/community-membership.md

   - Focus on code quality and correctness, including testing and factoring
   - May also review for more holistic issues, but not a requirement
 - Expected to be responsive to review requests as per [community expectations]
-- Assigned PRs to review related to area of expertise
+- Assigned PRs to review related to subproject of expertise
-- Assigned test bugs related to area of expertise
+- Assigned test bugs related to subproject of expertise
-- Added to [kubernetes-reviewers]
 - Granted "read access" to kubernetes repo
-- Can champion incubator repos
 - May get a badge on PR and issue comments

 ## Approver